1

 Is assistant CFO a thing?

-Yes, an Assistant CFO is a recognized role within organizations, supporting the Chief Financial Officer in financial planning, reporting, and management.
+Yes, an Assistant CFO is a recognized role within organizations, supporting the Chief Financial Officer in managing financial planning, reporting, and analysis.
 The position often requires strong financial skills, relevant certifications like CPA or CFA, and experience in finance or accounting.
 It serves as a key part of executive finance teams, often with responsibilities that prepare individuals for the CFO role.

 What is a typical CFO salary?

 A typical CFO (Chief Financial Officer) salary varies based on company size, industry, and location, but generally ranges from $150,000 to over $400,000 annually.
 Larger corporations and those in high-cost areas tend to offer higher compensation, often including bonuses and stock options.
-CFOs usually have extensive financial experience, advanced degrees, and leadership skills.

 What does an Assistant CFO do?